Who can come to Tumaini Counselling Centres as a client?

 All of the clinical and pastoral staff at Tumaini are volunteers and thus do not receive personal income through services provided at Tumaini.
 However, we do charge fees to cover the costs of running the centres.
-We have reduced fees for missionaries working with AIM, SIL or SIM and for other missionaries.
+We have reduced fees for missionaries working with AIM, SIL and for other missionaries.
 The counsellor will discuss the payment with the client at the beginning of the assessment process.

 Will what I share with you be confidential?

 All of the counselling services at Tumaini Counselling Centres are confidential.
 Information regarding the counselling is released only with the client’s written permission, with the following exceptions: